APPLY TO MESSIAH

 • Have vendor or consortial discounts been explored?

-The Library should insure that the software is fairly easy to use and that at least one (but preferably all) librarians can use it as well.
+The Library should ensure that the software is accessible and that at least one (but preferably all) librarians can use it as well.

 • Are there other comparable products that are more user-friendly?